We Need to Rethink BMI Requirements for Egg Freezing and Donation

 Nowhere in the Food and Drug Administration (FDA) or American Society for Reproductive Medicine (ASRM) guidance for egg donation is BMI mentioned.
 Regardless, many clinics set an egg donor threshold of a BMI of 30.

-BMI thresholds act as a disservice to intended parents looking to grow their families, and disproportionately affects intended parents of color, who already face greater difficulties finding donors of their same race.
+BMI thresholds act as a disservice to intended parents looking to grow their families and disproportionately affect intended parents of color, who already face greater difficulties finding donors of their same race.

 It’s time to abolish the BMI disqualifier for egg freezing and donation